semgrep/semgrep-docs/docs/semgrep-ci/configuring-blocking-and-errors-in-ci.md

 - Findings defined in the [Policies page](https://semgrep.dev/orgs/-/policies) of Semgrep AppSec Platform.
 Avoid blocking findings by removing rules from the **Block** rule mode of the [Policies page](https://semgrep.dev/orgs/-/policies).
 - If you do **not** use Semgrep AppSec Platform with Semgrep in CI (that is, you are using a **stand-alone setup**), blocking findings encompass all Semgrep findings.
 Any finding in this setup blocks your PRs or MRs.

 By default, Semgrep does not block your pipeline when it encounters an internal error.
-Semgrep suppresses all errors and does not surface them to the CI provider.
 In case of an internal error, Semgrep sends an anonymous crash report to a crash-reporting server and does not block your CI pipeline.
 To change the default configuration, see the sections below.

 :::tip
 How to enforce a block on a PR or MR after Semgrep exits with error code `1` is dependent on your CI provider.
 Review your CI provider's documentation for further information.